 Yet Zionism and Israel arose from other historical factors as well.
 In the nineteenth century, following their civil emancipation, European Jews began to participate in the life of the greater society.
 Many enthusiastically adopted modern ideologies such as socialism and nationalism, and in so doing, began to critique traditional Jewish culture as the cause of Jewish societal disadvantage.
 Zionism thus arose first as a form of cultural assimilation: wishing to erase Jewish distinctiveness, it became a movement for the normalization of the Jews, namely as the desire to become like all other nations.
 At the same time, the modern world proved to be less than welcoming to them, and anti-Semitism made Jewish life difficult.
 In response to this challenging paradox, some Jews deemed emancipation through cultural assimilation a failure, and conceived plans to emancipate themselves through political self-determination and the establishment of a Jewish state.

 Britain’s Balfour Declaration of 1917 gave Jews the world over hope for a state of their own.
-The British promise of statehood set off a renewed burst of Jewish immigration and political activity, arousing the resentment and opposition of the native Arab population.
-Fearing greater hostility, the British government began to restrict immigration.
+The British promise of statehood set off a renewed burst of political activity and Jewish immigration to Palestine, arousing the resentment and opposition of the native Arab population.
+Fearing greater hostility, the British government began to restrict Jewish immigration.
 The cause of Zionism then became the fight to subvert the British through illegal immigration and other underground activity.
 As matters worsened in Europe through the 1930s, the cause took on an ever greater sense of urgency.

 In the years following the end of World War II, a series of dramatic political and military events led to the establishment of Israel: the United Nations partition plan of November 1947, the outbreak of the first Arab-Israeli war and Israel’s against-all-odds victory, the Declaration of Independence of the new state on May 14, 1948, and the United Nations’ vote of recognition in 1949.
 Yet these were only the highlight acts of a much greater Jewish moment.